networkservicemesh/nsm-operator/README.md

 Some of the features intended to be embedded with the operator are

-* Installing, configuring and making cleanups if needed;
+* Installing, configuring and making cleanups if needed

 * Upgrading, backing up and restoring any important state information